ephnagler/astro-boiler-plate/README.md

 - Private Sanity dataset
 - Embedded Sanity Studio
 - Theme Templating from within one Sanity dataset.
   - Publish as many docs as you want.
     - Templates
     - Color Schemes
     - Pages
     - Posts
     - Projects
     - Galleries
     - Events
   - Only referenced docs in live template will be accessible.
 - Extremely simple light / dark mode
-    - Eventually, all page sections will choose their own schemes or use the template's default.

 ## Type Safety

 Using Sanity TypeGen for now, even though it's experimental.
 I like that I can generate types based on schema AND groq queries.

 I might end up using GROQD + ZOD when the times comes.
 Using it explicitly over TypeGen didn't make sense to me, seemed like more work than necessary.
 However, seems useful for risky drifty queries: